remixed123/IoT/README.md

 **Azure Folder Contents**
 * C# example code for web based examples.

-**CC3200 Folder Contents**
+**LaunchPads Folder Contents**
-* SendToEventHub - Code Composure Studio Project, with code written in c for the CC3200.
+* CC3200_Azure - Code Composure Studio Project, with code written in c for the CC3200.
+* MSP432_Azure - Code Composure Studio Project, with code written in c for the MSP432 + CC3100.

+**Misc Folder Contents**
+* Architectural diagram.

+**Security Folder Contents**
 * sastokengenerate - Windows Forms Application Project written in C#.
 This will generate a SAS Token
 * Root Certificate Authority for Azure Services.

-**Misc Folder Contents**
-* Architectural diagram.